KienVietTrungNguyen/Project-1---eCommerce-SQL-/README.md

 # SQL_E-Commerce_Dataset
+# I. Introduction
+This project contains an eCommerce dataset that I will explore using SQL on Google BigQuery.
+The dataset is based on the Google Analytics public dataset and contains data from an eCommerce website.
+# II.
+Requirement
+    - Google Cloud Platform account
+    - Project on Google Cloud Platform
+    - Google Bigquery API enabled
+    - SQL query editor or IDE
-# DATASET
+# III.
+Dataset Access
+The eCommerce dataset is available in a public Google BigQuery dataset.
+To access it, complete the following steps:
+   - Sign in to your Google Cloud Platform account and create a new project.
+   - Open the BigQuery console and choose the project you just created.
+   - From the navigation menu, click Add Data, then select Search a project.
+   - Enter the project ID bigquery-public-data.google_analytics_sample.ga_sessions and press Enter.
+   - Click on the ga_sessions_* table to view the data.

 https://support.google.com/analytics/answer/3437719?hl=en
 <img width="924" height="712" alt="Image" src="https://github.com/user-attachments/assets/e962f770-00d9-4764-b1d0-55a2832677dd" />
+# IV.
+Explore the Dataset
+In this project, I will write 08 query in Bigquery base on Google Analytics dataset
-## Query 01: Calculate total visit, pageview, transaction for Jan, Feb and March 2017 (order by month)
+# Query 01: Calculate total visit, pageview, transaction for Jan, Feb and March 2017 (order by month)
 ```sql
 SELECT
     FORMAT_DATE('%Y%m', PARSE_DATE('%Y%m%d', date)) AS month,